Sharmus Outlaw

-Sharmus Outlaw was an American advocate for transgender rights, sex workers' rights, and HIV patient rights.
+Sharmus Outlaw (1964 or 1965 - July 7, 2016) was an American advocate for transgender rights, sex workers' rights, and HIV patient rights.

 Until her death, she was a policy advocate at the Best Practices Policy Project, where her primary work focused on the rights of transgender communities and their health care access.
 She was also the U.S. representative for the Programme Advisory Committee of the Red Umbrella Fund.
 She was the founder of Different Avenues, a grassroots organization working with people in the streets and other informational economies in the District of Columbia.

 Early life

 Outlaw was born in Kinston, North Carolina to mother Aura Lee.
 She moved to the Washington, D.C. area in 1984, where she then lived permanently.

 Activism

+In 2001, Outlaw was a founding member of Different Avenues, a Washington, D.C. based organization which conducted outreach to individuals in the street economy.

+In 2008, Outlaw advocated to end the criminalization of sex work in Washington, D.C.

 Desiree Alliance

 In 2006, Outlaw attended the first Desiree Alliance Conference, a symposium that advocates policy changes for sex workers.
 Four years later, she collaborated with another advocate for sex worker Cris Sardina to transform Desiree Alliance Conference to a nonprofit organization, where Outlaw served as a co-coordinator until she left in 2015.